Please tell me the best way to winterize a washer/dryer combo. Thanks! —Jack

 That’s what I like: short and to the point!

-The simplest procedure that works best with all washer/dryer combos is to simply drain all the water from the machine and turn off the water supply at the spigot for the washer fresh water inlet.
+The procedure that works best with all washer/dryer combos is to simply drain all the water from the machine and turn off the water supply at the spigot for the washer fresh water inlet.
 If there is no shut-off valve dedicated to the washer, it is best to have one installed.

 For the fresh water plumbing system, there are two winterizing methods: the dry method and the wet method.
 It is usually the depth of the expected winter that determines which way to go.
 I recommend the wet method (using RV antifreeze) if many days of below-freezing temperatures are expected, and the dry method if the expected temp stays above freezing for the most part.

 Either way, with the washer/dryer totally isolated by a shut-off valve and no moisture in the machine, there will be no freezing problems.
 Plus, it is not recommended to use RV anti-freeze in some washer/dryer combos.
 So dry and isolated are your two operative words.